udaykiranreddymulpuri/iac-pulumi/README.md

     *	Configured an IAM policy for DynamoDB access and attached it to the Lambda execution role.

 *	AWS S3
-    *	Created an S3 bucket named "pranav-bucket-1" with private ACL settings.
+    *	Created an S3 bucket with private ACL settings.

 ```Google Cloud Platform (GCP) Resources```